DaveWM/dave-martin-blog/content/posts/running-datomic.md

 ### Creating a Docker Image

-In this step, we'll create a Docker image for our Datomic transactor.
+In this step, we'll create a Docker image for our Datomic transactor, using [pointslope/datomic-pro-starter](https://hub.docker.com/r/pointslope/datomic-pro-starter/) as the base image.

 * Create a new directory called `datomic-docker`, and `cd` to it
 * Run `echo "[email]:[datomic download key]" >> .credentials` (you can find your download key [here](https://my.datomic.com))